ZhgChg.Li

 mint run swiftformat $(PRODUCT_FOLDER)

-To avoid polluting the entire system or other projects, we try to specify the paths of dependency packages (e.g., mint, bundle, etc.) within the project directory (and use .gitignore to exclude them).
+To avoid polluting the entire system or other projects, we try to specify the paths of dependency packages (e.g., mint, bundle, etc.) within the project directory (combined with .gitignore exclusion).

 ├── mint (Mint dependencies)